mdbenito/paperwhy/content/post/deep-sparse-rectifier-networks.md

 >non-differentiability at zero, creating sparse representations with
 >true zeros, which seem remarkably suitable for naturally sparse data

-We already saw in {{< cite bengio_greedy_2007 >}} that at the time layer-wise pretraining was widely used to prime neural networks, achieving significant improvements in performance.
-The authors used the now classical $\max (0,x)$ function together with
+Back in the late 2000s, layer-wise pretraining was introduced to prime neural networks, achieving significant improvements in performance.[^4] The authors used the now classical $\max (0,x)$ function together with

 >an $L_1$ regularizer on the activation values to promote sparsity and
 >prevent potential numerical problems with unbounded activation,